cciw-uk/cciw.co.uk/docs/security.rst

 * The machine that runs the CCiW website and database is by far the easiest machine to secure.
 The easiest way to ensure compliance is to centralise the processing of sensitive information to that machine.
+For this reason, the web master has special responsibility regarding understanding and implementing data protection processes.

 * We do not provide means to download sensitive data unless necessary, and should design processes to minimise the need for any sensitive data to be held